Glaucoma – Diagnosis, Symptoms, and Treatment

 - Isopto (pilocarpine) – produces pupil narrowing (miosis)

-Patients also typically receive one of the following medications during an attack of angle closure glaucoma to reduce pressure within the eye:
+Patients also typically receive one or more of the following medications during an attack of angle closure glaucoma to reduce pressure within the eye:

 - Diamox (acetazolamide)